evowizz/compose-to-edge/README.md

 Additionally, Compose-To-Edge provides 2 [Ambients](https://developer.android.com/reference/kotlin/androidx/compose/runtime/Ambient) allowing you to better control your new edge-to-edge app:
-* **WindowAmbient**: Static Ambient of the current window which allows you to easily change the Status Bar and Navigation Bar colors.
+* **AmbientWindow**: Static Ambient of the current window which allows you to easily change the Status Bar and Navigation Bar colors.
-* **WindowInsetsAmbient**: Static Ambient of the rootWindowInsets ([as WindowInsetsCompat](https://developer.android.com/reference/androidx/core/view/WindowInsetsCompat)) allowing you to easily obtain details about system insets.
+* **AmbientWindowInsets**: Static Ambient of the rootWindowInsets ([as WindowInsetsCompat](https://developer.android.com/reference/androidx/core/view/WindowInsetsCompat)) allowing you to easily obtain details about system insets.

 The `setEdgeToEdge(edgeToEdge: Boolean)` function is still accessible if for some reasons you want to disable the edge-to-edge configuration. (_But you won't do that, right?...
 RIGHT?_)

-This project includes [a small sample](https://github.com/evowizz/compose-to-edge/blob/main/sample/src/main/java/com/evo/composetoedge/MainActivity.kt) demonstrating the usage of `setEdgeToEdgeContent` and `WindowInsetsAmbient`.
+This project includes [a small sample](https://github.com/evowizz/compose-to-edge/blob/main/sample/src/main/java/com/evo/composetoedge/sample/MainActivity.kt) demonstrating the usage of `setEdgeToEdgeContent` and `WindowInsetsAmbient`.
 ## License

 ```